- Drought Regulations

 No, but they are recommended to help reduce evaporation.

-- You can still wash your car at home as long as you use a hose that is fitted with a nozzle that has an automatic shutoff valve.
+- You can still wash your car at home as long as you use a hose fitted with a nozzle with an automatic shut-off valve.

 JCSD does not have any restrictions for draining or filling swimming pools.

 - JCSD has called upon its customers to voluntarily reduce water use by 15%.
 In addition, we ask customers to significantly reduce their water usage by adhering to the 4 days per week watering schedule and following the other provisions within JCSD's Drought Response Level 2.

 - • Restaurants or public places where food is served are prohibited from serving drinking water to a customer unless requested

 • Hotels and motels must give guests the option of choosing not to have their linens laundered daily

 - Water only between 8:00 pm and 8:00 am for no more than 10 minutes per day per station

 - Upgrade to water-saving devices and landscaping

 - Use a shut-off nozzle when washing a vehicle

 - Do not water more than 4 days per week